mmerler/TMM15/README.md

 # TMM15
-Submission to Special Issue on Deep Learning for Multimedia
+Submission to Special Issue on Deep Learning for Multimedia.